Trekking through the jungle of my remote copywriting island isn’t easy when you’ve lost an arm, so you’re struggling to keep up with me.

 “Here!
 Grab on.”

-You clasp my arm and I begin hauling you up.
+With your right hand, you clasp my arm and I begin hauling you up.

 Suddenly, upstream from us, you see a GIANT fin slicing through the water at frightening speed … straight towards you.